alisazhou/examplejs/README.md

 #### Kanban Bananas
 **TO-DO**
+- viewport meta
+- wire up date input on front page. add ft for this as well
 - create react component for intro page menu items
 - turn sticky page footer into the navbar header?
 - start adding static urls for pics